 - 1.1 As is generally known, the imposition of White control over Black communities in South Africa and elsewhere led to the loss of independence of these communities and the annexation of their land.
-It also meant the destruction of the traditional their land administrative structures and the introduction of a political and administrative structures and the introduction of a system of government more in line with the concepts of the new adsystem of government more in line with the concepts of the new adsystem of government more in line with the concepts of the new adsention of a system of government more in line with the concepts of the new adsention in the structures largely based on leaders as agents in administrative structures largely based on leaders as agents in administrative structures largely based on leaders as agents in administrative structures largely based on leaders as agents in administrative structures largely based on leaders as agents in administrative structures largely based on leaders as agents in administrative structures largely based on leaders as agents in administrative structures largely based on leaders as agents in administrative structures largely based on leaders as agents in administrative structures largely based on leaders as agents in administrative structures largely based on leaders as agents in administrative structures largely based on leaders as agents in administrative structures largely based on leaders as agents in administrative structures and the introduction of a political stability and "Western" values and printage and printage - 1.2 In South Africa the first attempts to introduce a system of local government in accordance with the practice existing in the White community was the introduction of the "council" system in White community was the introduction of the "council" system in the District of Glen Grey in 1894.
-In course of time this was extended to areas in the Transkei but the major legislative push octurred in 1920 with the passing of the Black Affairs Act which curred in 1920 with the passing of the Black Affairs Act which provided, inter alia, for the institution of "local" and "general" councils in the Black areas.
-This led to the creation of a large councils in the Black areas; and to the creation eventual number of "councils" in these areas; and to the creation eventually of the United Transkeian Territories General Council (the "Bunga") and the Ciskeian General Council. - 1.3 The Black ("Bantu") Authorities Act of 1951 (Act 68 of 1951) made provision for the creation of a series of "authorities": tribal authorities, community authorities, regional authorities, and territorial authorities.
+It also meant the destruction of the traditional political and administrative structures and the introduction of a system of government more in line with the concepts of the new administration.
+Generally, attempts were made to use the traditional leaders as agents in administrative structures largely based on Western models aimed at exercising proper control over the indigenous populations and thereby inter alia to promote the maintenance of political stability and "Western" values and principles.
+In course of time the policy of direct administration by the "colonial" officials was replaced by a system of so-called indirect rule. - 1.2 In South Africa the first attempts to introduce a system of local government in accordance with the practice existing in the White community was the introduction of the "council" system in the District of Glen Grey in 1894.
+In course of time this was extended to areas in the Transkei but the major legislative push occurred in 1920 with the passing of the Black Affairs Act which provided, inter alia, for the institution of "local" and "general" councils in the Black areas.
+This led to the creation of a large number of "councils" in these areas; and to the creation eventually of the United Transkeian Territories General Council (the "Bunga") and the Ciskeian General Council. - 1.3 The Black ("Bantu") Authorities Act of 1951 (Act 68 of 1951) made provision for the creation of a series of "authorities": tribal authorities, community authorities, regional authorities, and territorial authorities.
 This was followed by the Promotion of

-Black Self-Government Act of 1959 (Act 46 of 1959), embodying the Government's policy of "separate development" ("apartheid"), whereby the people in the Black tribal areas were to be given inwhereby the people in the black tribal areas were to be given inpolitical participation in the so-called "White" area.
+Black Self-Government Act of 1959 (Act 46 of 1959), embodying the Government's policy of "separate development" ("apartheid"), whereby the people in the Black tribal areas were to be given increasing powers of self-government, as a counter to the demand for political participation in the so-called "White" area.
 The Black Administration Act of 1927 provided for the appointment of chiefs and "headmen", and these were then involved in the administrative structures based on the Black Authority system.
 The Buthelezi Commission reported, for example, that there were 202 tribal authorities in KwaZulu, 7 community authorities and 25 regional authorities.
 The KwaZulu Territorial Authority developed, in 1972, into the KwaZulu Legislative Assembly in terms of the National States Constitution Act, 1971 (Act 21 of 1971); and in 1977 KwaZulu became a "self-governing territory", with a relatively large degree of legislative autonomy.
 The same developments took place in the other tribal areas, eventually resulting in the creation of the four independent TBVC states and of six Self-governing Territories (of which KwaZulu is one).